An in-depth investigation into the links between antidepressants and self-inflicted deaths in England’s prisons between 2004 and 2016

 The website of the Prisons & Probations Ombudsman contains an archive of reports of investigations carried out by the PPO into “Fatal Incidents” in the various prisons of England and Wales.
 These cover not only self-inflicted deaths, but also deaths by homicide, accident and natural causes.
 They are not published on the website until after the inquest has taken place, although no changes are made to the report as a result of the inquest.

-There are literally thousands of reports in the archive, dating back to 2004, but I was able to use the filters to study the reports of self-inflicted deaths by women in England’s prisons – there are no prisons for women in Wales.
+There are literally thousands of reports in the archive, dating back to 2004, but I was able to use the filters to study the reports of self-inflicted deaths by women in England’s prisons – at present, there are no prisons for women in Wales.

 Until 2015, the name of the deceased was not revealed on the report, although this can be elicited by using the Deaths in Prison Custody database, which lists the names of those who died in prison custody between 1978 and 2014.